tecnalia-advancedmanufacturing-robotics/ros_pkg_gen/package_generator_templates/README.md

 They both generate nodes in which incoming messages (through subscription) are processed at a given frequency, and resulting in out-coming messages (through publication) sent at the same frequency.

-If the pattern mainly restricts the node update policy for the publish/subscribe mechanism, it also enables to use _any_ of the other ROS communication means (i.e actions, services, tf).
+If the pattern mainly restricts the node update policy for the publish /subscribe mechanism, it also enables to use _any_ of the other ROS communication means (i.e actions, services, tf).

 The ROS interface and the core node intelligence are explicitly separated: